TobyBackstrom/sparklib/README.md

 ![Barcode stripe chart](docs/images/sl-sc-code39-barcode.png)

-## Axes
+## Axes in Sparklib

-Sometimes you need to provide some context for the sparkline data in form of an axis, for example, in a table header.
-Sparklib allows you to create axes as individual canvas elements.
+To enhance the readability and context of sparkline data, Sparklib offers the functionality to create axes as individual canvas elements.
+These axes can be placed on any side of a chart - top, left, right, or bottom.
+Additionally, each axis is fully customizable, allowing adjustments in line width, color, font, labels, and tick positions.

+The axes support is very basic and if you need more advanced capabilities, please look to another charting library.

-So if you create a horizontal top x axis like this:
+If you create a horizontal top x axis like this:

 ![Horizontal top x axis](docs/images/sl-ax-horizontal-top-axis.png)